Nagaraj17-Java/react-material-time-picker/README.md

 - `onChange`: Is a function which takes the updated time value in every changes happening.
 - `defaultValue`: Is an optional value of time at the beginning in form of a 4 characters string.
 - `theme` : Which can have two values of 'light' or 'dark'.
 This variable has set 'light' by default.
-- `zIndex`: Is an optional variable for z-index of the modal which by default is on '1001'
+- `zIndex`: Is an optional value of the modal z-index, and by default is 1001
-- `width`: Is an optional variable for the width size of the modal
+- `style`: Is an optional variable for styling the component.
+Can be used for changing font-family and etc.
-- `clockWidth`: Is an optional variable for the diameter of the clockFace, needs to be at least 100.
+- `clockWidth`: Is an optional variable for the diameter of the clockFace, needs to be at least 100px.
-- `top`: Is an optional variable for the distance from the top, It also can be a percentage.
-- `colors`: An optional variable in form of an object including two possible theme light and dark, which by default is on 'light' mode
+- `colors`: An optional variable in form of an object including two possible themes light and dark

 ### `Colors` Variables